 Assets with emotional attachments

-In general, spouses will be permitted to keep property that they acquired separately and prior to marriage unless previously acquired property ends up being combined with marital property or used in a way that takes on the legal status of marital property.
+In general, spouses will be permitted to keep property that they acquired separately and prior to the marriage unless previously acquired property ends up being combined with marital property or used in a way that takes on the legal status of marital property.
 When couples cannot agree on the division of assets, it is often because there are strong emotional attachments for one or both parties to specific assets.
 See below for some examples.

 - Pets – If you are an animal lover, you probably understand how divorcing spouses may not be able to compromise on who gets to keep these beloved creatures in a divorce, which means leaving it up to the courts to decide where family pets will live.